cricricut/setcricutair2/README.md

 <h2>frequently asked questions
 Question: How do I connect my Cricut Explore Air 2 to my Desktop?</h2>
 Answer: Connect the Explore machine to your device with the USB cord.
 Or you can pair it using Bluetooth.
-Then, go to cricut.com/setup in your browser.
+Then, go to <a href="https://github.com/cricricut/setcricutair2/">cricut.com/setup</a> in your browser.
 Next, download and Cricut Explore Air 2 Setup Design Space for Desktop.
 Do as the on-screen instructions are prompted to sign in or create your Cricut ID.
 And then set up your new machine.

 <h2>Question: Does my Cricut Explore Air 2 need to be connected to the computer?</h2>
 Answer: The Cricut Explore Air, Cricut Joy, and Cricut Maker do not necessarily require a computer connection to cut the projects.
 You can also connect Cricut machines with iOS or Android devices.
-Set up and install Cricut Explore Air 2 machine via cricut.com/setup
+Set up and install Cricut Explore Air 2 machine via <a href="https://github.com/cricricut/setcricutair2/">cricut.com/setup</a>

 <h2>Question: What app do I require to install Cricut Explore Air 2?</h2>
-Answer: To install Cricut Explore Air 2 machine, you will need Design Space.
+Answer: To <a href="https://github.com/cricricut/setcricutair2/">install cricut explore air 2</a> machine, you will need Design Space.
 You can create any type of design with the software or app easily.
 Furthermore, you can connect any device to the machine.